Best-selling cars in the UK 2025

 Kia Sportage facelift

-The current Kia Sportage is a distinctive looking, family-sized SUV — although, arguably less bold than the Hyundai Tucson it shares its underpinnings and engines with.
-It's no longer a budget buy, with a north of £30,000 starting price but you get masses of kit for your money, backed by Kia's seven-year warranty.
+The current Kia Sportage is a distinctive looking, family-sized SUV — although, arguably slightly less bold than the Hyundai Tucson it shares its underpinnings and engines with.
+It's no longer a budget buy, with a starting price north of £30,000 but you get masses of kit for your money, backed by Kia's seven-year warranty.
 Mild, self-charging and plug-in petrol hybrids are available but there's no diesel alternative these days.
-The Kia Sportage is on the brink of receiving a significant mid-life refresh — expect to see plenty of those facelifted models on the road later in in the year — but that hasn't stopped the outgoing design from contuing to rack-up sales in 2025.
+The facelifted Kia Sportage is now on sale — expect to see plenty of those refreshed models on the road in the latter half of 2025 judging by how it grabbed September's top sales position.

 Read our full Kia Sportage review